 Provence is the region directly north and to the northwest of The Riviera.
 It was once settled by the Romans who gave it its name and who left their legacy here in the form of a number of Roman sites.
 However, there is much more a France vacation can reveal about this region, with its colourful countryside, varied traditions, wine, and food.

 Things to do on a Provence Vacation

 Aix-en-Provence is a delightful town with leafy squares housing 17th and 18th Century mansions.
 Part of the old town is pedestrian-only.
 The Cours Mirabeau is a wide avenue with lots of cafés.
-There are an attractive old Cathedral and an impressive Hotel de Ville The town is often referred to as the city of a thousand fountains for which it is famous as they are to be seen everywhere while on France tours.
+There is an attractive old Cathedral and an impressive Hotel de Ville.
+The town is often referred to as the city of a thousand fountains, and they can indeed be seen everywhere here while on France tours.

-Arles is a very attractive, well preserved medieval walled town with interesting narrow streets where both Picasso and Van Gogh spent time living and painting.
-It was a capital in Roman times and became a major religious centre in the Middle Ages.
-The Roman amphitheatre is one of the most impressive stone theatres from Roman times built in the 1st Century BC originally holding 10 000 spectators.
+Arles is a very attractive, well-preserved medieval walled town with interesting narrow streets where both Picasso and Van Gogh spent time living and painting.
+It was the capital in Roman times and became a major religious centre in the Middle Ages.
+The Roman amphitheatre is one of the most impressive stone theatres from Roman times built in the 1st Century BC originally holding 10,000 spectators.
 Today the amphitheatre is used for Spanish-style bullfights as well as cultural shows.

 The Camargue, Western Europe's largest river delta, is cut off from the sea and is a huge area of wetlands consisting of lagoons and ponds.
 It is home to more than 400 species of birds which includes the greater flamingo.
 It is also famous for bulls and the Camargue wild horses who roam freely.